dnbaumgartner/XPilotView/README.md

 The following instructions are for the Android app.
 Other platform version have not been tried.

 1) Install the MiniIMUEn.apk in your Android phone.
+This app will be listed in your app matrix as "Billiard".
 1) Plug the USB connector into the host computer.
 1) Connect the app with the gyro.
 This app will communicate with the JY-901 gyro over Bluetooth.
 1) Here are the settings for the Config panel: